dooboolab-community/flutter_calendar_carousel/README.md

       height: 420.0,
       selectedDateTime: _currentDate,
       daysHaveCircularBorder: false, /// null for not rendering any border, true for circular border, false for rectangular border
+//          weekDays: null, /// for pass null when you do not want to render weekDays
+//          headerText: Container( /// Example for rendering custom header
+//            child: Text('Custom Header'),
+//          ),
     ),
   );
 }